tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 - Change Controller: IESG
 - Specification Document(s): Section 6 of this document (TBD)

-The following has NOT YET been added to the "JSON Web Key Parameters"
+The following has to be added to the "JSON Web Key Parameters"
 registry:

 - Parameter Name: "d"